databricks/lilac/docs/blog/curate-coding-dataset.md

 ## Going forward

-We believe that text is a becoming new programming language.
+We believe that text is becoming new programming language.
 It is the source code of LLMs.

 At Lilac, we are building the tooling to work with this new programming language, bringing the tooling, rigor, and best practices from software engineering to the development of the data behind